 In jurisdictions where cannabis production and sale is legal, the cannabis industry presents a unique combination of health, safety, and security issues that are not adequately addressed separately in existing technical committees.
-These include but are not limited to: the production of medicinal drugs and their ingredients; the production of recreational drugs and their ingredients; the use of hazardous solvents and conditions in processing; risks presented by flammable vapours; and the chain of custody for grower-to-user security and traceability.
+These include but are not limited to: the production of medicinal drugs and their ingredients; the production of recreational drugs and their ingredients; the production in processing; risks presented by flammable vapours; and the chain of custody for grower-to-user security and traceability.
 There are also unique uses of rooms and equipment where special considerations for fire and electrical safety are required.
 Documents developed by this committee will support technological, economic, and societal benefits.